JamesPartsafas/german-verbs-api/README.md

 # German Verb Conjugation API
 This repository contains a REST API that distributes German verb conjugations from HTTP requests for the 8000 most common verbs in the language.
-It is built with Node.js and Express.js, with unit testing implemented through Jest.
+It is built with Node.js and Express.js, with unit testing implemented through Jest and caching capabilities through Apicache.

 ## Table of Contents
 * [Setup](#local-development-setup)